DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/02-Document Intelligence/02-solution.md

-# 📖 Solution to challenge 2: Automating Document Processing with Logic Apps
+# 📖 Solution to Challenge 2: Automating Document Processing with Logic Apps

 ## 🔹 Objective

 In this challenge, you will:

-✅ Set up an Azure Logic App to process PDFs automatically
+✅ Set up an **Azure Logic App** to process PDFs automatically
-✅ Enable Managed Identity and Assign Permissions to the Logic App
+✅ Enable **Managed Identity** and assign permissions to the Logic App
-✅ Use Document Intelligence (Form Recognizer) to analyze financial PDFs
+✅ Use **Document Intelligence (Form Recognizer)** to analyze financial PDFs
-✅ Create an ADF pipeline to move PDFs from Fabric to a Storage Account
+✅ Create an **ADF pipeline** to move PDFs from Fabric to a Storage Account
-✅ Store analyzed JSON outputs in Storage Account
+✅ Store **analyzed JSON outputs** in the Storage Account
-✅ Verify that all processed files are saved in JSON format in Storage Account
+✅ Verify that all **processed files are saved in JSON format** in the Storage Account

 ---